 Greece must not remain euro member 'at any price': Juncker

-Eurozone chairman Jean-Claude Juncker said on Thursday the currency union hoped to keep Greece as a member "but not at any price", in an interview with German public television.
+Eurozone chairman Jean-Claude Juncker said on Thursday that the currency union hoped to keep Greece as a member "but not at any price", in an interview with German public television.

 Juncker, who leads the club of finance ministers from the 17 countries using the euro, told ZDF from the Group of 20 summit in Cannes, southern France that the eurozone was not prepared to "constantly ride a rollercoaster" with Athens.

 "I am absolutely convinced that everything must be done so none of the eurozone members leave the group of 17 but if that is the wish of the Greeks then we cannot force them to stay," he said.

 "We need to know where this is going."

 Juncker, who is also Luxembourg's prime minister, said the eurozone was at a crossroads.

 "We are in a critical situation, the Greeks more than we are," he said.